-The Draft Dorstone NDP includes 8 objectives, which are designed to deliver the overarching vision on the ground, and it is intended that these objectives will be supported by 11 criteria based planning policies; no site allocations are proposed here.
+The Draft Border Group NDP includes 5 objectives, which are designed to deliver the overarching vision on the ground, and it is intended that these objectives will be supported by 17 criteria based planning policies and one site allocation policy in Lingen.
 Alternative options were considered prior to reaching a decision over the format of the draft plan.

-The environmental appraisal of the Dorstone NDP has been undertaken in line with the Environmental Assessment of Plan and Programmes Regulations 2004.
+The environmental appraisal of the Border Group NDP has been undertaken in line with the Environmental Assessment of Plan and Programmes Regulations 2004.
 Stage A of the SEA process involved Scoping and Stage B provided a review and analysis of the NDP.
 Stage C involved preparing an Environmental Report and Stage D comprises a formal consultation on both this and the Draft Plan itself.

-Habitat Regulations Assessment (HRA) screening has been carried out as the Parish falls within the hydrological catchment for the River Wye, which is a European site (Special Area of Conservation).
-The HRA assesses the potential effects of the NDP on the River Wye SAC.
+Habitat Regulations Assessment (HRA) screening has been carried out as parts of the group parish falls within the hydrological catchments for the River Wye and River Clun, which are both European site (Special Area of Conservation).
+Downton Gorge is also within proximity and included within the screening.
+The HRA assesses the potential effects of the NDP on the River Wye SAC, River Clun SAC and Downton Gorge SAC.

-On the whole, it is considered that the Dorstone NDP is in general conformity with both national planning policy contained in the National Planning Policy Framework and strategic policies set within the Herefordshire Local Plan (Core Strategy).
+On the whole, it is considered that the Border Group NDP is in general conformity with both national planning policy contained in the National Planning Policy Framework and strategic policies set within the Herefordshire Local Plan (Core Strategy).
 Nor does it propose any growth that would be over and above that prescribed by strategic policies.
-Therefore no changes to the NDP are recommended as a result of the SEA.
+Therefore no changes to the NDP are recommended as a result of the SEA, however suggestions have been made where additional strengthen could be added to the existing safeguards

-Once made (adopted) by Herefordshire Council, the effects of the policies within the Dorstone NPD will be monitored annually via the Council's Authority Monitoring Report (AMR).
+Once made (adopted) by Herefordshire Council, the effects of the policies within the Border Group NPD will be monitored annually via the Council's Authority Monitoring Report (AMR).